Listen to enough origin stories of successful WordPress agencies, and you’ll notice they sound eerily similar:

 Instead, consider what your clients really need.
 Then, think about how that plays into your strengths.

-And don’t worry if your vision for the agency isn’t something you can necessarily support with the current team you have.
+And don’t worry if your vision for the agency isn’t something you can necessarily support with your current team.
 Put those additional services or products on the shelf and slowly but surely scale your way up to them.

 For now, focus on providing immense value in the services you do offer.

-Settle on the essentials: the ones you’re capable of offering and the ones your clients absolutely need.
-Write them down with a brief description of each and move onto the next step.
+Settle on the essentials: the ones you’re capable of offering and the ones your clients need.
+Write them down with a brief description of each and move on to the next step.

 Step 3: Set Your Prices

 When you’re running a smaller business, you might be reluctant to publish your prices online.
-You want prospects to focus on your value and not on how much it’s going to cost them to build a WordPress website.
+You want prospects to focus on your value and not on how much it will cost them to build a WordPress website.